 20 November 2019, ‘The archives and records of humanitarian organisations: Challenges and Opportunities’, Bodleian Library, Oxford.
 This was a partnership with Dr Rosie Cresswell (Hull University) in connection with a Wellcome Trust Research Bursary.
+Read the Oxfam archivist’s blog post about this.

 15 October 2019, ‘HMC 150: Understanding and Mitigating Archival Risks’, The National Archives.